Restoring the Back Burn

 How will the community be involved?

-Working with the local community is a key element of this project and we are keen to engage with the community, landowners and technical specialists so that their knowledge and thoughts can be used to inform and shape the project as it progresses.
+Working with the local community is a key element of this project and we engaged with the community, landowners and technical specialists so that their knowledge and thoughts could be used to inform and shape the project as it progresses.

-As the project progresses, we hope to work with local community groups and schools to undertake a range of activities to ensure that local people are involved in improving the river environment and surrounding area.
+As the project progressed, we worked with local community groups and schools to undertake a range of activities to ensure that local people were involved in improving the river environment and surrounding area.